|Watch the Perseids Meteor Shower in August when the night weather is warm

 Sun and from which the planets formed; Abee, Canada: stone meteorite that research indicates may have formed within

-the orbit of the planet Mercury; Allende, Mexico: stone meteorite containing interstellar grains (stardust) from the
+the oxygen-starved orbit of the planet Mercury; Allende, Mexico: stone meteorite containing interstellar grains (stardust)

 from the explosion of another star before our Sun was formed; Murchison, Australia: stone that tests as being from a comet

 nucleus, predates our solar system and has remained virtually unchanged since, contains elements that formed in

 different types of other stars, in addition also contains some kinds of amino acids not found on Earth.

-(Middle row, left to right): Millbillillie, Australia: stone knocked off the asteroid Vesta (NASA's Dawn spacecraft is 'right
+(Middle row, left to right): Millbillillie, Australia: stone knocked off the asteroid Vesta (NASA's Dawn spacecraft orbited this

-now' orbiting this 326-mile-wide asteroid that is smaller than the state of Arizona); Zagami, Nigeria: stone knocked off the
+326-mile-wide asteroid that is smaller than the state of Arizona); Zagami, Nigeria: stone knocked off the planet Mars; Dar

-planet Mars; Dar Al Gani 262, Libya: stone knocked out of our Moon's highlands; Northwest Africa 032, Morocco: stone
+Al Gani 262, Libya: stone knocked out of our Moon's highlands; Northwest Africa 032, Morocco: stone knocked from the

-knocked from the Moon's mare; Northwest Africa 482, Algeria: stone knocked off the Moon's far side; Thiel Mountains,
+Moon's mare; Northwest Africa 482, Algeria: stone knocked off the Moon's far side; Thiel Mountains, Antarctica: stony-iron

-Antarctica: stony-iron meteorite found on glacier ice (easy to see against that white surface); K-T Boundary iridium metal
+meteorite found on glacier ice (easy to see against that white surface); K-T Geologic Boundary iridium metal sediment from

 an asteroid impact at the extinction of Earth's dinosaurs 65 million years ago.